Series: When Fine Hotels & Resorts Works (and When It Doesn’t)

 Where people go wrong is treating both programs as access to luxury.

-They are tools for changing the economics of a stay.
+That’s one attribute, but their most important feature is that they are tools for changing the economics of a stay.

 The correct mental model